SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/TheBasics.rst

 and so you don't use the ``!`` suffix to access its value.
 In this example, ``actualNumber`` is simply used to print the result of the conversion.

-After unwrapping a value,
-you often don't need to refer to the original wrapped version anymore.
+If you don't need to refer to optional constant or variable after unwrapping it, you can use the same name for the new constant or variable:
-To unwrap a variable or a constant and use the same name for the unwrapped value, omit the equals sign (``=``) and the value that comes after it, as shown below.

 .. testcode:: optionals

    -> let myNumber = Int(possibleNumber)
-   ---
-   // Explicit spelling
+   // Here, myNumber is an optional integer
    -> if let myNumber = myNumber {
-          print("My number is \(myNumber)")
+          // Here, myNumber is a non-optional integer print("My number is \(myNumber)")
       }
    <- My number is 123

-   ---
-   // Shorter spelling
+If there's a value in ``myNumber``, they unwrap its value and set the value of a new constant named ``myNumber`` to that unwrapped value.
+Inside the body of the ``if`` statement, writing ``myNumber`` refers to that new non-optional constant.
+Before the beginning of the ``if`` statement and after its end, writing ``myNumber`` refers to the optional integer constant.

+Because this kind of code is so common, there's a shorter spelling that does the same thing:
+You can write just the name of the constant or variable that you're unwrapping.
+The new, unwrapped constant or variable implicitly uses the same name as the optional value.

+.. testcode:: optionals

    -> if let myNumber {
           print("My number is \(myNumber)")
       }
    <- My number is 123

-Both forms of optional unwrapping shown above do exactly the same thing.
-If there's a value in ``myNumber``, they unwrap its value and set the value of a new constant named ``myNumber`` to that unwrapped value.
-Inside the body of the ``if`` statement, writing ``myNumber`` refers to that new non-optional constant.

 You can use both constants and variables with optional binding.
 If you wanted to manipulate the value of ``myNumber``